VAKGK/Car_Fuel_Efficiency_Predictor/README.md

 **Car Mileage Prediction**

-This project predicts a car’s mileage (MPG) using machine learning techniques in Python.
-It includes data cleaning, feature scaling, model training, evaluation, and saving the trained model as .joblib files.
+Built a machine learning regression model to predict vehicle fuel efficiency (MPG) using automotive specifications.
+The project includes data preprocessing, feature analysis, model evaluation, and deployment of the final model.

 🔧 **Technologies Used**